krakrukra/PocketAdmin/extra/wikiPages/commands.md

 It is possible to use modifier keys with it, for example: "CTRL SHIFT KEYCODE 23"

 5. You can use up to 4 modifier key commands on one line, but they only take
-effect if followed by a a press key command or newline.
+effect if followed by a press key command or newline.
 Separate keywords
 for left or right modifier keys are available.
 You can have a modifier key pressed, without a keycode sent along with it.
 examples: "CTRL RALT DELETE", "CONTROL SHIFT t", "ALT"